 How to Craft A Cosmopolitan Cocktail

-The first step is to measure the four liquid and pour each into a shaker.
+The first step in this recipe is to measure the four liquid and pour each into a shaker.
 We use a Japanese jigger for this step since it provides accurate measurements while reducing spillage.

 Next, drop a handful of ice into the shaker and vigorously shake until the liquids are chilled and combined – approximately 20 seconds.
 We use a Boston shaker for this step since it doesn’t leak and is easy to clean.